• Careers at WPIC

 Starbucks Japan introduces the '47 Jimoto Frappuccino' collection, featuring a unique Frappuccino for each of Japan's 47 prefectures, celebrating local flavours.
 "Jimoto" translates to "local".

-FAQs: Navigating Success for American Brands in Japan
+What This Means for American Brands in Japan

 Get content like this in your inbox.